ccao-data/data-architecture/dbt/README.md

 #### Example: Running town close QC reports

-The models that comprise our town close QC reports are defined using the `qc_report_town_close` tag and must be filtered for a specific township code (like "70") and tax year.
+We tag the models that comprise our town close QC reports using the `qc_report_town_close` tag, and we filter them for a specific township code (like "70") and tax year during export.

 Here's an example of how to export those models for a township code defined by `$TOWNSHIP_CODE` and a tax year defined by `$TAXYR`: